 Kressel currently is Professor of Psychology at William Paterson University; he has directed the Honors Program in the Social Sciences since 2004.
 He has also been chairperson of the Department of Psychology.
-His teaching has included social psychology, the psychology of social issues, political psychology, psychology and law, psychology of business and industry, research methods, history and systems of psychology, and several clinical psychology courses.
+His teaching includes social psychology, personality theory, political psychology, forensic psychology, psychology of business and industry, research methods, history and systems of psychology, and several clinical psychology courses.
 Over the years, he has created or redesigned many courses for the psychology department.
 He also likes to introduce psychology to fresh minds by teaching the general psychology course.
-Most recently, he has been focusing on online and Hyflex instructional methods.
+Recently, he has been focusing on online instructional methods.

-In addition to his training in psychology, Kressel holds a graduate degree in history and has expertise in the history of psychology.
+In addition to his training in psychology, Kressel holds a graduate degree in history.
 When his schedule permits, he enjoys teaching the required departmental course on history and systems of psychology.

 Social psychology.
-Psychology of social issues.
 Psychology of religion.
+Cognitive behavior therapy.
 Social scientific approaches to understanding extremism, antisemitism, racism, and prejudice.
 Psychology of terrorism.
 Psychology of the Jewish people.
 Clinical psychology.
 Forensic psychology.

 Dr. Kressel enjoys working with students who are preparing for careers in social, clinical, and forensic psychology.
 He also likes guiding psychology students who are thinking about attending law school.
 More generally, he finds it very rewarding to help students refine their intellectual voices and professional goals.
 Recently, he conducted a study on the determinants of job, degree and life satisfaction in William Paterson social science alumni.
 The project was designed to replicate and extend the findings of a similar project conducted by Kressel in the 1990s and published in the journal, Teaching of Psychology.